chicletemkt/skelletor/README.md

 This project does not intent to create another layer of software upon Apple's frameworks, but to provide boiler-plate code so you don't have to worry about it.

+## Important

+Sometimes improvements offered by Apple may let some Skelletor classes to become obsolete.
+Every time an API become so easy to use, a Skelletor class may become obsolete.
+When it happens, the class will be marked as obsolete and will disappear on future library releases.